KC7-Foundation/kc7_data/envolvelabs_cyberwarcon/envolvelabs.xyz.md

 alienvault.setup.apikey <apikey>
 ```

-11. Once you’ve done that, use the magnifying glass icon at the top of the left hand toolbar to return to the Research Tool.
+Once you’ve done that, use the magnifying glass icon at the top of the left-hand toolbar to return to the Research Tool.

 ## Section 1: The Walkthrough